arandomboiisme.github.io

 Optimization #1 - Getting rid of the flickering

-My limited knowledge of rendering led me to believe that the flickering was unavoidable because the image had to be redrawn each frame.
+My limited knowledge of rendering led me to believe that the flickering was unavoidable because an image had to be drawn for each frame.

 What I didn't know was that the above statement was only partially true.
-Yes, the frames have to be redrawn so you can get that feeling of a moving video.
+Yes, the frames have to be drawn in sequence so you can get that feeling of a moving video.
 But, there are more efficient ways of drawing frames in quick succession.
 The solution I ended up with used a mixture of two techniques I found online.

 Double Buffering